purrfessor/gizmo/README.md

 # G.I.Z.M.O. - AI-Powered Research Assistant

-G.I.Z.M.O. is a command-line research assistant that performs in-depth internet research on any topic you're curious about - from academic subjects to everyday questions.
+`gizmo` is a command-line research assistant that performs in-depth internet research on any topic you're curious about - from academic subjects to everyday questions.

 ## What Can G.I.Z.M.O.
 Do For You?

-G.I.Z.M.O. helps you research any topic thoroughly without spending hours searching the web yourself.
-Simply provide a question or topic, and G.I.Z.M.O. will:
+`gizmo` helps you research any topic thoroughly without spending hours searching the web yourself.
+Simply provide a question or topic, and `gizmo` will:

 1. Break down your topic into manageable research steps
 2. Search the internet for relevant information